platformer/typst-algorithms/algo.typ

 //   line-numbers: Whether there are line numbers.
 //   column-gutter: Space between line numbers and text.
 //   inset: Inner padding of containing block.
-//   main-text-styles: Dictionary of styling options for the source code.
+//   main-text-styles: Styling function to apply to the main algorithm text.
-//   line-number-styles: Dictionary of styling options for the line numbers.
+//   line-number-styles: Styling function to apply to line numbers.
 //   text-height: Height of raw text, baseline to cap-height.
 //   ascender-height: Height of raw text ascenders.
 //   descender-height: Height of raw text descenders.